Muan County

-Muan County is a county in South Jeolla Province, South Korea.
-In 2005, Muan County became the capital of South Jeolla following the transfer of the provincial office from its previous location in Gwangju to the village of Namak in Muan.
+Muan County is a county in Jeonnam-Gwangju, South Korea.
+In 2005, Muan County became the capital of the former South Jeolla following the transfer of the provincial office from its previous location in Gwangju to the village of Namak in Muan.
 Muan International Airport was opened here and will eventually replace the airport in Gwangju (it already replaced Mokpo Airport).

 Modern history

 On 1 January 1963, several villages (ri in Korean) were incorporated into Mokpo city and huge reorganization was made by the South Korean government.
 In 1979, Muan township was promoted to a township (eup of South Korea).
 In 1980, Illo was also promoted into a township.

 On 29 December 2024, a Jeju Air Boeing 737–800 passenger aircraft operating as Flight 2216 overshot the runway at Muan International Airport and crashed into a barrier.
 Out of the 181 occupants, 179 people (all 175 passengers and 4 of 6 crew members) were confirmed to have been killed and at least two were injured in the worst aviation accident to have occurred on South Korean soil.